 - Select Database DYNAMICS

 - Locate the table in the list (“System Window Defaults”) and select it (you will see 1 object selected as shown below)

 - Select the checkboxes to “Create Table” and “Create Auto Procedure”

 - Then select Process button, the missing table will be created along with some stored procedures and now the error messages should stop occurring as the defaults feature should start to function.

 Thanks to Beat Bucher for confirming the issue for me and confirming I could use the above window to build the missing database object.

-He noted there is also a script you can obtain from GP support if you raise a ticket, that effectively does the same thing as the GP client does above.
+Beat also noted there is a script that may be obtained from GP support, a support ticket needs raising.
+That screipt, effectively does the same thing as the GP client does above.